CORE Myofascial Therapy

 9:00am - 6:00pm each day

-TLC is honored to present Texas’ first workshops and Certification Program in CORE Myofascail Therapy with George P. Kousaleos, renowned teacher who founded the CORE Institute in Tallahassee, Florida in 1990.
+TLC is honored to present Texas’ first workshops and in CORE Myofascial Therapy with George P. Kousaleos, renowned teacher who founded the CORE Institute in Tallahassee, Florida in 1990.
 George has taught continuing education courses to over 5,000 massage therapists in the U.S., Canada, England, Scotland, Ireland, Sweden, Spain, Germany, Greece and Australia.

 About the Workshop: